namtoki/English/scripts/introduce_myself.md

 Introduce myself
 ================

-Hi, Name is Toshiyuki Tanamura.
+Hi, Name's Toshiyuki.
-But I also go by Tana.
+But I usually go by Toshi.
+(But my friends call me Toshi.)

+Pleasure to meet you.

+Japan-born-and-raised.
-I was born and raised in Nagoya Japan.
+More specifically, I was born and raised in Nagoya.

 Do you know about Nagoya?

-It's the prefectural capital of Aichi-ken.
-Toyota city, you know which is famous for automobile is a next town.
-Manifold cars run around the town.
-So Aichi is ranked the top prefecture for number of owned vehicles in Japan.
+It's about like 1 hour and 30 minutes by Shinkansen from Yokohama. it's in the west side from here. and it is located next to Toyota, you know, which is famous for automobile manufacturer.
+So, it's a heavily trafficked city.

+Going back to my story,
+I'm a big fan of Baystars which is a baseball team in Japanese professional league.
+I usually enjoy watching their games.

-Back to my story, I works as a software engineer in an audio equipment manufacturer.
+I work as a software engineer at an audio equipment manufacturer.

 Actually, I changed jobs last October.
 And it's American owned company.
-So I have to got to communicate with English.
+So I have to got to use English.
-So I entered Oneup Eikaiwa.
+So I also entered Oneup Eikaiwa.

 Um, that's about it.